vmsaif/hosting_processing_sketch_on_github_pages_website/readme.md

 - Go to [stackedit.io](https://stackSedit.io/app).
 - Click the folder icon/toggle explore from the top left corner.
 Then Click `New file`.
 - Write `readme` as the file name.
 Then start writing your document just like any other document application like MS-WORD.
-A basic example/template can be found [here](https://gist.github.com/DomPizzie/7a5ff55ffa9081f2de27c315f5018afc).
+(A basic example/template can be found [here](https://gist.github.com/DomPizzie/7a5ff55ffa9081f2de27c315f5018afc))
 - After finishing, Click on the `Toggle sidebar` (The stackedit.io logo) at the top right corner of the webpage.
 - Click `IMPORT/EXPORT`, then click `Export as Markdown.` It should auto-download the `readme.md` file.
-- Then upload the `readme.md` file by following STEP 7.
+- Then upload the `readme.md` file by following STEP 6.

 # More Resources.
 - [Learn Markdown Syntax](https://www.markdowntutorial.com/)